microsoft/DMF/Dmf/Modules.Library/Dmf_VirtualHidDeviceVhf.md

 #### Module Remarks

 * IMPORTANT: Vhf.sys must be set as a Lower Filter driver in the Client driver's INF file using the "LowerFilters" registry entry.
 Otherwise, the VHF API is not available and this Module's Open callback will fail.
+* IMPORTANT: Please see the DMF sample drivers' INF files for important settings needed for **Kernel-mode** VHF drivers.
+* IMPORTANT: Please see the DMF sample drivers' INF files for important settings needed for **User-mode** VHF drivers.
+* VHF does not support HID Device Strings.
+Use the legacy Virtual Hid Mini Device (DMF_VirtualHidMini) if you need to support HID Device Strings.
+* VHF does not support HID_OUTPUT_REPORT.
+Use the legacy Virtual Hid Mini Device (DMF_VirtualHidMini) if you need to support HID_OUTPUT_REPORT._

 -----------------------------------------------------------------------------------------------------------------------------------